ZhixinShen03/cse15l-lab-reports/lab report 1.md

        ![Image](7.png)

+     when ls command with no arguments is run, directory is /home

+     it will shows all the directories when ls command with no argument.

+     it is not error, it is successfully show out all directories

-  2. an exmaple of using the command with a path to a directory as an argument.
+  3. an exmaple of using the command with a path to a directory as an argument.

        ![Image](8.png)

+     when ls command with a path to a directory as an argument, directory is

-  4. an example of using the command with a path to a file as an argument.
+  5. an example of using the command with a path to a file as an argument.

        ![Image](9.png)